Skip to content

 • Migrating users from one instance to another.
 Toolkits travel; user accounts don’t (they’re scoped to the instance).

-• Sharing a single playbook or goal with someone, without the surrounding toolkit.
-Today, you’d share by re-creating it in the recipient’s instance via conversation.
-A “share a single playbook” export is on the roadmap but not yet shipped.
+• Sharing a single playbook with someone, without the surrounding toolkit.
+For now, you’d share by re-creating it in the recipient’s instance via conversation.
+A “share a single playbook” export is on the roadmap.